Author: Ramkumar Ananthakrishnan

 Pre-gaming for an Achilles heel

-Pre-match shows are also a great way for enthusiasts to explore the power of analytics.
+Pre-match shows are also a great way for enthusiasts to explore the power of data analytics in cricket.
 Shows like Game Plan, the IPL pre-match show anchored by former New Zealand cricketer and commentator Scott Styris, are especially useful when it comes to gauging what to expect from that day’s play.
 Game Plan specifically focuses on the players to watch out for in that day’s match, and how best to approach them – different from what Pdogg does, but also a treasure trove of data and knowledge.
 During one Kolkata Knight Riders match, Styris analyzed West Indies all-rounder Andre Russell’s game.
 Now, we all know that Russell’s game can be exciting and explosive, much like his teammates’.
 Styris was able to point out that Russell’s power move is placing his front leg wide, which gives him the right force and stance to generate a massive swing.
 Styris’ take on how to counter this was to opt for a body line short ball to restrict Russell’s movement, or fuller bowling outside the off-stump (fifth or sixth stump), which is outside his range.

 Styris was able to predict that having a deep point will increase the chances of dismissing Russell.
 The ironic, and amazing, part is that Russell actually implemented Styris’ suggestions while he was bowling, and was able to bag a 5-fer!